 Volkswagen up! review - Practicality, comfort and boot space

-It's small, but the Up is spacious for a city car
+It may be compact, but the Volkswagen up! is spacious for a city car

-The Up is available as a three or a five-door hatchback with four seats and the compact but spacious layout means it’s perfect for short journeys and young families.
-The Up has the same interior as its sister cars, the SEAT Mii and the Skoda Citigo, and while it isn’t as big inside as the Polo supermini, the versatile interior should prove practical enough.
+The up! is available as a three or a five-door hatchback with four seats and the compact but spacious layout means it’s perfect for short journeys and young families.
+The up! isn’t as big inside as the Polo supermini, but the versatile interior should prove practical enough.
 The comfortable, upright driving position and good all-round visibility make it very easy to drive.
 There are plenty of cubbyholes, too.

-Don't be fooled by the Up's big-car feel, it is still very compact, with a length of 3,540mm, width of 1,645mm and height of 1,489mm.
-It is the same size as the Fiat 500, but thanks to its 2,420mm wheelbase, the Up is much more spacious than its Italian rival.
-It’s obviously the same size as the near identical SEAT Mii and the Skoda Citigo but it’s bigger and has a larger boot than the Toyota Aygo, Peugeot 108 and Citroen C1 trio.
+Don't be fooled by the up!'s big-car feel, it is still very compact, with a length of 3,540mm, width of 1,645mm and height of 1,489mm.
+It is the same size as the Fiat 500, but thanks to its 2,420mm wheelbase, the up! is much more spacious than its Italian rival.
+For context, the up! is nearly 500mm shorter than the Hyundai i10, Kia Picanto and Ford Fiesta, yet it still manages to offer similar boot space to the Kia and Hyundai.

 Leg room, head room & passenger space